TouK/nussknacker/Install.md

 # Step by step install

-To install Nussknacer manually you will need following working components.
+To install Nussknacker manually you will need following working components.
 Please see sample configurations in docker demo.

 * Apache Flink - please follow [Flink 1.3 Setup Quickstart](https://ci.apache.org/projects/flink/flink-docs-release-1.3/quickstart/setup_quickstart.html)
 * Apache Kafka - if your sources/sinks are running on Apache Kafka (which we recommend)